BlobbyThe3rd/Bookmarklets-for-school/README.md

-This Repository has EVERY BOOKMARKLET(i think) from all over giyhub.
+This Repository has EVERY BOOKMARKLET(i think) from all over github.
 These bookmarklets are some of the most overpowered bookmarklets you could ever find.
 And there right here.
 #How to Use